ARTIST’S STATEMENT

 Who am I?

 I grew up in the tiny community of Pine Grove, in the Ontario countryside.
 Those years had a profound effect on my love for the natural world and my photographic perspective.
-As a young adult, I started to take photographs with the equipment available to me, at first 35mm film, later point-and-shoot cameras.
+As a young adult, I started to take pictures with the equipment available to me, at first 35mm film, later point-and-shoot cameras.

 The most significant step in my development, however, was a complete surprise.
 In 2012, my adult son decided to upgrade from the excellent digital camera he owned, to one that was even better.
 He said he’d been so impressed with the quality of my point-and-shoot images that he wanted me to have his “old” camera.